Intrinsically-Disordered/TBD/README.md

 ## Installation

-The package TBD can be installed with the following steps:
+The package `TBD` can be installed using the following command:

+<code>pip install TauBD </code>

+Alternatively, you can also install it using the GitHub repository in the following steps:

 1. Download the repository: <code>git clone https://github.com/Intrinsically-Disordered/TBD.git</code>
 2. Go to the root directory:  <code>cd TBD</code>